Supply Chain Finance: Definition & Meaning

 Cash flow management is the process of ensuring that a company has enough cash on hand to meet its short-term obligations.
 This includes paying for raw materials, paying employees, utilities, and other expenses.

-This is important because it allows a company to see what financial actions they need to take in the present to better their future financial condition.
+This is important because it allows a company to see what steps they need to take in the present to better their future financial condition.
 Financial forecasting can also assist in cash flow management.

 Supply chain finance is a growing market that is changing the way companies do business.
 Large, established companies have been using SCF for years.
 But in recent years, smaller, younger companies have started using it as well.